Powered by ProofFactor - Social Proof Notifications

 8. The importance of the Greek chorus as a moral commentator in Sophocles’ Antigone

-9. Understanding justice and ethics through the conflict in Antigone
+9. Interpreting justice and ethics through the conflict in Antigone

 10. Haemon as the voice of reason in Sophocles’ play Antigone